On this page:

 Written for University of Hull students, the Digital Student guide to making the most of digital technology covers Online Safety and Security, including storing your data securely and protecting yourself from scams and phishing attacks.

-Support for OneDrive from the University of Hull's IT Services
+Introduction to OneDrive from the University of Hull's IT Services

 OneDrive is a networked file storage system, with the current quota set at 0.5 TB of storage space per person ( maximum individual file size 250GB).
 It's part of the Microsoft Office 365 suite of services available to all University of Hull staff and students, which can be accessed from any device, in any location with internet access.